Beauty

 80% of premature signs of skin ageing come from UV rays.
-To combat wrinkles and blemishes while maintaining your skin's firmness, SPF is your strongest option.
-Oh My Cream presents an inspiring selection of SPF products, enriched with advanced active ingredients and featuring imperceptible textures that effortlessly fit into your daily routine.
+Meaning SPF is your strongest ally in combatting wrinkles and blemishes, and maintaining skin firmness.
+To help you age gracefully and enjoy the sun more safely, here is Oh My Cream’s handpicked selection of invisible-finish SPF products – enriched with advanced active ingredients – that can be effortlessly integrated into your daily skincare routine.

-The best anti-ageing routine includes: a perfectly formulated cleanser, a serum rich in active ingredients and antioxidants, not forgetting an exfoliating treatment to boost cell renewal, an eye contour to erase signs of fatigue and, of course, a nourishing moisturiser.
-But an anti-ageing routine will never be effective without sun protection.
+The best anti-ageing routine includes: a perfectly formulated cleanser, an antioxidant-rich serum packed with active ingredients, an exfoliator to boost skin cell renewal, an eye cream to minimise signs of fatigue and, of course, a nourishing moisturiser.
+But an effective anti-ageing skincare routine will never be complete without sun protection...
 UV rays cause 80% of premature signs of skin ageing.
-And UV rays don't stop at the end of summer, they are constant all year round and penetrate the atmosphere even when the sky is cloudy (and can even pass through windows).
-In short, the sun's rays damage our skin every day of the year!
+And UV exposure isn’t simply limited to summer; UV rays are present all year round, constantly penetrating the atmosphere, even when it’s overcast.
+What’s more, UVA rays can even pass through windows.
+In short, the sun's rays damage our skin every day of the year.

 There are several types of UV: UVA, UVB and UVC.
-UVA rays penetrate the deepest part of the skin, down to the dermis.
-They are responsible for changes in skin pigmentation (tanning), but they are also largely responsible for skin ageing.
-As they penetrate the skin, they generate free radicals, unstable molecules that damage skin cells, including the key proteins involved in skin firmness and elasticity: collagen and elastin.
-This phenomenon, known as oxidative stress, leads to the appearance of wrinkles and pigmentation spots, and makes the skin thinner, rougher and less firm, with a less even complexion.
+UVA rays penetrate the deepest part of the skin, right down to the dermis.
+They trigger changes in skin pigmentation (resulting in a tan), but they are also largely responsible for skin ageing.
+As they penetrate the skin, they generate free radicals – unstable molecules that damage skin cells and the key proteins involved in skin firmness and elasticity (collagen and elastin).
+This phenomenon, known as oxidative stress, leads to the appearance of wrinkles and dark spots, and makes the skin thinner, rougher and less firm, resulting in a less even complexion.

 UVB rays are responsible for sunburn.
-They stop at the epidermis but damage the cells' DNA.
-Although they are stronger in summer, they can damage and burn the skin all year round, particularly at high altitudes and on reflective surfaces such as snow or ice.
+Under normal conditions, they don’t penetrate beyond the epidermis.
+However, they can disrupt skin cell DNA.
+Although they’re stronger in summer, UVB rays can damage and burn the skin all year round, particularly at high altitudes and in environments with reflective surfaces, such as snow or ice.

-Finally, UVCs are the most dangerous, but they are absorbed by the ozone layer and by the oxygen in the atmosphere before reaching the earth's surface.
+Finally, UVCs are the most dangerous, but they are absorbed by both the ozone layer and oxygen in the atmosphere, before reaching the earth's surface.

 There are 4 SPF levels: